Melapress/wp-security-audit-log/readme.txt

 [youtube https://www.youtube.com/watch?v=1nopATCS-CQ]

-> <strong>Note</strong>: All WrodPress logging functionality is FREE.
+> <strong>Note</strong>: All WordPress logging functionality is FREE.
 Features such as reports, email notifications & search are available in the <Strong>[Premium Edition](https://www.wpsecurityauditlog.com/premium-features/)</strong>.
 >

 #### WordPress Changes & Details the Plugin Keeps a Log Of